gauthiercler/text-summarization/README.md

 K-Mean clustering algorithm is an unsupervised classification algorithm frequently used in the world of Machine Learning and Data Science.
 Its main purpose is to, given a n dimension data set, be able to classify this data in categories (called clusters) according to them features.
 So using this algorithm, we can classify any type of data (images, text...).

 Even K-Mean clustering has a data classification purpose, we decided to try to adapt its feature to text summarization.
 In our case, if we give as input our sentences from original text to K-Mean, it will classify our sentences by topics.
+Then we can pick the n most relevant sentences from each cluster/topic to form our summary.

+This idea came to us after professor sugested this trail by providing some papers and exchanging with him during appointments.

+We based our implementation on these two papers [] and [].

 <img src="https://s3.amazonaws.com/media-p.slid.es/uploads/475201/images/6258645/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6d656469612d702e736c69642e65732f75706c6f6164732f3437353230312f696d616765732f363235363735372f7061737465642d66726f6d2d636c6970626f6172642e706e67.png" style="" data-natural-width="440" data-natural-height="668">